Dorothy Kunhardt

-Dorothy Kunhardt (née Dorothy Meserve; September 29, 1901 – December 23, 1979) was an American children's-book author, best known for the baby book Pat the Bunny.
+Dorothy Kunhardt (née Meserve; September 29, 1901 – December 23, 1979) was an American children's-book author, best known for the baby book Pat the Bunny.
 She was also a historian and writer about the life of U.S. President Abraham Lincoln.

 Works

 Kunhardt wrote nearly 50 books, including one of the bestselling children's books in history, Pat the Bunny, which has sold over six million copies.
-She initially wrote it for her youngest child Edith Kunhardt Davis.
+She initially wrote it for her youngest child, Edith Kunhardt Davis.
 Other works include Twenty Days, an account of Lincoln's assassination and the twenty days that followed, which she wrote with her son, Philip B. Kunhardt, Jr.; Tiny Animal Stories; The Telephone Book; Lucky Mrs. Ticklefeather; Brave Mr. Buckingham; Junket is Nice (1933); Wise Old Aard-Vark (1936); and Now Open the Box.

 Personal life

 A daughter of historian Frederick Hill Meserve, she was born in New York City and graduated from Bryn Mawr College in 1923.
-She married Philip B. Kunhardt, Sr. (son of George E. Kunhardt), a New Yorker and a Harvard Crimson football letterwinner.
+She married Philip B. Kunhardt Sr. (son of George E. Kunhardt), a New Yorker and a Harvard Crimson football letterwinner.
 Their home in Morristown, New Jersey housed a collection of items related to the American Civil War and Abraham Lincoln.